symbol/symbol-docs/source/api/overview.rst

 Interacting with the API
 *************************

-.. warning:: The configuration presented is NOT intended to be used on the public network.
-These are the parameters used for the Catapult Testnet version (MIJIN_TEST).

 NIS uses port ``3000`` to communicate with its clients.
 It accepts both HTTP ``GET``, ``PUT`` and ``POST`` requests.

 Assuming that the NIS is running locally, HTTP GET requests can be executed from a browser and have the form: